Alex Morgan, US women’s soccer team honored at The ESPYS

 Special honorees were:

 — Bill Russell, Arthur Ashe Award for Courage.
-The 85-year-old NBA Hall of Famer was saluted for his dedication to fighting for social justice and ensuring opportunity for all young people.
+The 85-year-old basketball Hall of Famer was saluted for his dedication to fighting for social justice and ensuring opportunity for all young people.
 Introduced by Kobe Bryant, Russell acknowledged a standing ovation from an upper level box but didn’t speak.

 — Former Marine Sgt.
 Kirstie Ennis, Pat Tillman Award for Service.
 While on duty in Afghanistan, Ennis was in a crash that resulted in traumatic injuries and ultimately led to an above-knee amputation of her left leg.
 She is trying to become the first woman above-the-knee amputee to summit all seven of the world’s highest peaks.